Working at the Burger Barn in Bishop, California has ushered me into political conversations at a higher rate than any other job in the past.

 When you acknowledge, accept, and embrace uncertainty you recognize that there is a chance to create what will happen.

 Solnit writes, “When you recognize uncertainty, you recognize that you may be able to influence the outcomes – you alone or you in concert with a few dozen or several million others.”
 There is not certainty, but that is what is so inspiring.
 Nothing is certain, so anything is possible.
 That is enough for me to show up, act, and throw myself into uncomfortable situations, to be vulnerable, to face death, my biggest fear, because really, after looking at it, it is the one thing that keeps us all from realizing our fullest potential.
 We perceive risks that are not there.
 We are conditioned to think that by being vulnerable and putting ourselves out there something will kill us.
 We will die.
 But really, there is only radical love to embrace if we all let our guards down and join each other in solitary, communal, united action around the common goal of setting ourselves free.
 Everything we do matters and creates an impact.
 Even our inaction creates an outcome.

-Solnit reminds us that there are so many things we do every day that are protests of this imperialist, white supremacist, capitalist, patriarchy: our interactions and commitments to our families, friendships, work relationships, our social, spiritual, and political involvement, our volunteer work, all of these things are anticapitalist and we are always doing things out of love, which is a protest of our profit-driven, consumptive, material-obsessed society.
+Solnit reminds us that there are so many things we do every day that are protests of this imperialist, white supremacist, capitalist, patriarchy as bell hooks described: our interactions and commitments to our families, friendships, work relationships, our social, spiritual, and political involvement, our volunteer work, all of these things are anticapitalist and we are always doing things out of love, which is a protest of our profit-driven, consumptive, material-obsessed society.